Willi Castro Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 21st in the league.
+- The 8.4 strikeouts per nine innings compiled by the Tigers pitching staff ranks 21st in MLB.

-- The Tigers' 4.45 team ERA ranks 22nd among all MLB pitching staffs.
+- The Tigers have the 20th-ranked team ERA across all MLB pitching staffs (4.40).

-- Tigers pitchers combine to surrender 87 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Tigers pitchers combine to give up 91 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- In his most recent time out on Saturday against the Minnesota Twins, the left-hander went six innings, allowing two earned runs while surrendering two hits.
+- In his last time out on Tuesday, the righty went six innings against the Kansas City Royals, allowing one earned run while surrendering six hits.

-- In 14 games this season, the 25-year-old has a 6.82 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .286 to his opponents.
+- In 12 games this season, the 31-year-old has put up a 4.00 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .238 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.